The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/13-production-deployment.md

 PGUSER=
 PGPASSWORD=

-# Set this to your hosted database connection string instead of the vars above
+# When testing a production database, set this to your hosted database URL instead of the vars above
 PG_CONNECTION_STRING=
 ```
 {% endcode %}